NAMI Wood County Board

 NAMI Wood County Staff

 I have been with NAMI Wood County in various capacities for over 12 years.
 I am a family to family teacher, a family support group facilitator, and will be a NAMI Basics teacher.
 I have worked in various roles in the mental health field, including a residential setting and a psychiatric inpatient setting.
 I have coordinated and taught Mental Health First Aid and Crisis Intervention Team training for more than 7 years.
-I continue to enjoy the time at NAMI and watching the organization grow in ways I never imagined.
+I am a member of the NAMI Ohio board and the Ohio Suicide Prevention Foundation board of Directors.
+I continue to enjoy the time at NAMI Wood County and watching the organization grow in ways I never imagined.
 Making a difference in the lives of people struggling has been the most rewarding.

 Ashley Hartman, MPH, CHES, OCPC